GAYATHRI2003-AI/EEG-based-classification-of-brain-disorder/README.md

 - **Non-Invasive, Cost-Effective Brain Analysis**
 - **Integration with Wearable EEG Devices**

+## Note
+Add the dataset in your Google Drive, unzip it , copy the path and use it in the code.

 ## License
 This project is licensed under the **MIT License**.
 Feel free to contribute and improve!